Rockhounding on Public Lands

 The Antiquities Act of 1906, the Federal Land Policy and Management Act of 1976 (PDF), and the Archaeological Resources Protection Act of 1979 prohibit the excavation, collection or destruction of any archaeological materials (including fossils) located on lands under federal jurisdiction.
 The indiscriminate removal of artifacts and certain fossils could affect scientific and educational uses of public lands creating unfortunate gaps in scientific understanding.
 Leaf and invertebrate fossils may be collected on public lands.
 Petroglyphs, human remains, dwellings, and artifacts of Native American cultures are protected by law because they are integral to the preservation of the cultural heritage of these ongoing traditions and also may provide important information concerning populations who lived here long ago.

-For a complete description on those items that cannot be collected on public lands including vertebrate fossils, Indian artifacts, and meteorites, view the noncollectables page.
+For a complete description on those items that cannot be collected on public lands including vertebrate fossils and Indian artifacts, view the noncollectables page.

 - Know whose property you are on.